-A centralized application system (RF-PTCAS) is required for applicants to apply to our program.
-Additionally, we require applicants to complete a brief online application specific to our program located on the other tab of this page.
+A centralized application system (RF-PTCAS) is required for those interested in applying to our program.
+We also request that you complete our brief application form on the next tab to alert us of your interest.

 - Possession or application for Wisconsin State Physical Therapy license (candidates from entry-level physical therapy programs may apply for a temporary licensure to allow you to practice under the supervision of a licensed PT while you await the passing of the board examination)